 If you crave order and can’t seem to create it in your home, a professional organizer can help you achieve and maintain that order and the peace of mind that comes with it.
 I will bring expertise and an objective eye to your situation, and will help guide you to discard unwanted objects that are cluttering your life.
 By hiring a professional organizer, you’re making a commitment to work toward creating the environment you yearn to live in.

 I’m one of the most experienced and credentialed organizers in the St. Louis area.
-A past president of the St. Louis chapter of the National Association of Professional Organizers (NAPO), I am also a leader in the local organizing community.
+As president of the St. Louis chapter of the National Association of Professional Organizers (NAPO), I am a leader in the local organizing community.
 I’m the St. Louis area’s first Certified Professional Organizer®, a credential conferred by the Board of Certification of Professional Organizers, and have taken the continuing education courses that have allowed me to recertify every three years.
 I am the only organizer in the St. Louis area who’s a Certified Professional Organizer in Chronic Disorganization®, having completed a rigorous, 20-month course of study.
 (I let that certification expire in 2015.)
 I’ve taken extensive training through the Institute for Challenging Disorganization (formerly NSGCD), NAPO, and other organizations and I bring experience and compassion to the job.
 To top it off, I have empathy.
 I’m not a naturally neat and organized person; I’ve spent a lifetime coming up with organizing solutions that work for me and I love sharing them with my clients.
 To get a feel for what working with me is like, you can subscribe to my blog and newsletter.